Annibor/EarthEcho-Studios/README.md

 - Icons are taken from fontawsome.com
 - Favicons are from favicon.io

+## Usage

+- This project is available for viewing and may be used for educational purposes.

+## Modification

+- Modification, including altering, transforming or extending of this project is not permitted fon any commercial or public purposes without explicit permission.

+## Distrubition

+- The redistribution of this project, wheter in its original form or with modifications, is sricktly prohibited without prior consent.

+## Private Use

+- Feel free to use this project for private purposes, sush as personal reference or study.

+## Liability

+- The creator of this project shall not be held liable for any adverse outcomes or damages resulting from the use or misapplication of this project.
+Users are advised to exercise due care and discretion when utilizing the project's resources and functionalities.

+##

 ## Credits

 ### Content

 - The EarthEcho Studios website draws inspiratind fron Jonas Schmedtmann's Omnifood Project, available at [GitHub](https://github.com/jonasschmedtmann/html-css-course/tree/master/final).

-- The header and navbar design were influenced by the Omnifood Project ans Love Running Project available at [Github](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main).
+- The header and navbar design were influenced by the Omnifood Project and Love Running Project available at [Github](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main).

 - The layout for the gallery page is inspired by the exceptional work of George W. Park, available at [CodePen](https://codepen.io/GeorgePark/pen/vdqYom).
 I made costumizations for the layout.
 For example adjusting the box-shadow, the gap, and choosen specific images for this website.
 I opted to use the flex-box code from the original design.
 I choose to do like this because it was the best design for the specific page of the website.

 - The layout for images and the text to each image on the Product page are inspired by the work of George W. Park, available at [CodePen](https://codepen.io/GeorgePark/pen/vdqYom).
 I made the privious mentioned costumizations for the layout on this page, but also including the text boxexsunder each images.
 The box-shadow then lays under the image and the text-box like it is one component.
 I opted to use the flex-box code from the original design.

+  - The grid box used in the product page are inspired by Jonas Schmedtmann's Omnifood Project, available at [GitHub](https://github.com/jonasschmedtmann/html-css-course/tree/master/final).

 - This README is based on a README created by Davis Calikes, available at [GitHub](https://github.com/davidcalikes/portfolio-project-one#readme).